9 Tips for First Time Lacrosse Goalies

 Getting time and experience in the cage will help you perfect the save technique and help you gain the confidence needed to become a great lax goalie.

 One thing you have in your favor by knowing the position of attack is that you should already have solid stick skills.

 I generally recommend that goalies not get in net until they can catch and throw properly.

 If you look at today’s top goalies in the MLL most of them have the best stick skills on the field.
 This allows them to make great saves and also clear the ball effectively after the save.

-If a first time goalie didn’t know how to throw and catch, I’d recommend they checkout my post on getting stronger stick skills for goalies.
+If a beginner goalie didn’t know how to throw and catch, I’d recommend they check out my post on getting stronger stick skills for goalies.

 Lacrosse goalie is definitely not an easy position.